roth-hex-lab/roth-hex-lab.github.io/content/authors/judith/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: Judith is a PhD student at the Technical University of Munich, Human-Centered Computing and Extended Reality Lab and a research associate at the University of Applied Sciences Upper Austria, Human Interfaces & Virtual Environments research group.
+bio: Judith is a Doctoral Candidate at the Technical University of Munich, Human-Centered Computing and Extended Reality Lab and a research associate at the University of Applied Sciences Upper Austria, Human Interfaces & Virtual Environments research group.

 interests: